SlejmUr/PayCheck3/README.md

 3. Start the server.
 4. Go to your c:\Windows\System32\Drivers\etc\hosts and open it.
 5. Copy all stuff from hosts_edit.txt
-6. Run your Beta Client & Have fun.
+6. Run your Client & Have fun.

 If you want your friends to join you, they need to edit the 127.0.0.1 to your IP (Can be Lan or your External)

+# Where can I get the built server?
+In [Github Actions](https://github.com/SlejmUr/PayCheck3/actions) you find most recent pushes/request Build version.

 # Configurate your server.
 You see a config.json where you can edit some things that can edit server stuff.